 HGH is a rarely prescribed drug whose legal uses have to be specifically approved by the Health and Human Services secretary.
 But it's become popular on the black market with people looking to gain strength or reverse the aging process.

 The Health and Human Services secretary has approved human growth hormone to treat dwarfism and other obscure diseases.
 But doctors often prescribe all kinds of drugs to cure diseases or other illnesses that particular drugs are not specifically approved to treat.
 This is common practice.
 Many doctors in private practice have set up anti-aging institutes that prescribe human growth hormone therapies with carefully controlled protocols for their clients.
 There have been over 1700 studies done on the effects of injectible, pharmaceutical, human growth hormone and yet the FDA has never approved the hormone for anti-aging.
 It’s only “black market” if HGH is not prescribed.
-Homeopathic HGH oral sprays do not need prescriptions as they are approved by the FDA for over-the-counter sales.
+Homeopathic HGH oral sprays do not need prescriptions as they are allowed by the FDA for over-the-counter sales.
 They only achieve 60%-80% of the rise in IGF-1 levels that injections achieve, but the cost is far lower and the Feds won’t be beating down your door.

 The Albany case -- along with a similar investigation by federal prosecutors in Rhode Island -- are a shift in the fight against doping.
 Testing may expose athletes who cheat, but it does little to deter those who make, market and distribute performance-enhancing substances.
 Stopping the flow of drugs requires punishing the sources -- something sports agencies can't do.